pulumi/automation-api-examples/README.md

 [Local Program](python/local_program) | This example shows how to use Automation API with an existing traditional CLI-driven Pulumi program.
 We add an Automation API deployment program to our existing CLI-driven app described in the [aws-py-voting-app](https://github.com/pulumi/examples/tree/master/aws-py-voting-app) example.
 [Pulumi Over HTTP - Infra as RESTful resources](python/pulumi_over_http) | This application demonstrates how to run Automation API in an HTTP server to expose infrastructure as RESTful resources.
 In our case, we've defined and exposed a static website `site` that exposes all of the `CRUD` operations plus list.
 Users can hit our REST endpoint and create custom static websites by specifying the `content` field in the `POST` body.
 All of our infrastructure is defined in `inline` programs that are constructed and altered on the fly based on input parsed from user specified `POST` bodies.
 [Pulumi Via Jupyter](python/pulumi_via_jupyter) | This example explores running Pulumi through a Jupyter Notebook.
+[Remote Deployment](python/remote_deployment) | This example demonstrates how to use Automation API to run Pulumi programs remotely with Pulumi Deployments.
+In this case a static S3 website from the [Pulumi examples repo](https://github.com/pulumi/examples/tree/master/aws-ts-s3-folder).

 ### .NET Examples